RedHat-UX/red-hat-design-system/docs/theming/developers.md

 1. Use theme tokens to customize the target e.g. `--rh-color-interactive-primary-default-on-light`
 1. Use element CSS Shadow Parts for greater control

-<rh-alert state="caution">Avoid setting values for CSS custom properties beginning with an `_`.
+<rh-alert state="caution">Avoid setting values for CSS custom properties beginning with an underscore (`_`).
 These should be considered "private" and may change at any time without warning.</rh-alert>

 ## Art Direction